irontec/ivozprovider/doc/sphinx/administration_portal/brand/billing/rating_plans.rst

 We introduce the destination number in :ref:`E.164 format <e164>`, and we can check the price every rating plan on the list will charge for that call.

+.. tip:: Rating plans can be linked to both Clients (for price calculation) and Carriers (for cost calculation).

 *********************************
 Assigning rating plans to clients
 *********************************